Assemble finite element matrices

 Assemble finite element matrices for the first and last time steps of a transient structural problem.

-Create the geometry and include it in the model.
-Plot the geometry.
+Create the geometry and plot a cylinder geometry.

 Specify that the bottom of the cylinder is a fixed boundary.